AI Training

 A lot of our AI Trainers, from mathematicians to lawyers to mechanical engineers, are experts in their field.
 Unfortunately, being an expert doesn’t automatically make you good at AI training.

-It’s important to go into AI training opportunities with an open mind and realistic expectations.
-Training models in your field of knowledge doesn’t always involve the same tasks and workflows you’re used to.
+It’s important to go into AI training opportunities with an open mind and clear expectations.
+Training models for your clients in your field of knowledge doesn’t always involve the same tasks and workflows you’re used to.
 Most AI training projects focus on writing and editing text while following strict guidelines.

 “An AI Trainer is responsible for creating question-answer pairs, dialogues, tasks, solutions, and other text-based prompts that will later be used to train an AI model.
 Imagine explaining a scientific topic to a friend or student, solving a math problem, or writing a brief article about a medical case or historical event.
 These are the kinds of tasks you can expect,” explains Roman, a QA at Mindrift.

-To make sure your expectations line up with reality, learn about the basics concepts of AI Training before jumping in.
+To make sure your expectations line up with reality, learn about the basic concepts of AI Training before you start freelancing.

 3. Expect to be challenged